High-priority and critical pathogens are highly susceptible to Fetroja in vitro1-3

 c

-Carbapenem-non-susceptible strain was defined as the strain that shows non-susceptibility to meropenem (CLSI).3,9
+Carbapenem-non-susceptible was defined as non-susceptibility to meropenem (CLSI).1,5

 *